reshadman/file-secretary/README.md

 we have four context categories `basic_file`, `image`, `manipulated_image` and `assets`, all contexts should have a laravel filesystem driver, and a folder name in the driver.
-When you command to store the file in a context, the equivalent, laravel disk driver is found by the config the starting path(folder of the context) is considered as the directory.
+When you command to store the file in a context, the equivalent, laravel disk driver is found by the config and the starting path(folder of the context) is considered as the directory.
 Also generating file URLs is handled by this config.

 **Context Category: `basic_file`**: a basic file is a simple file that does not need any manipulation, when defining contexts you can indicate a `basic_file` context,